jond01/pycon-il-23/slides.md

 <div grid="~ cols-2 gap-2" m="-t-2">

 <div>
-Avoid a clutter of tens of files for each tool, and configure them all in
+Avoid a clutter of tens of files for all the tools, and configure them all in
 <code>pyproject.toml</code>.

 See the situation for TypeScript projects: